Here is an example of a free persuasive speech.

 Ladies and gentlemen, today I am here to share with you my views on organ donation, in the hope that you will take them on board and give someone the ultimate gift after you have left this earth – the gift of life.

-Ladies and gentlemen, at this moment in the US there are 79,000 U.S patients on the transplant waiting list.
+Ladies and gentlemen, at this moment in the US there are 117,144 U.S patients on the lifesaving transplant waiting list.
 Three thousand a month are added to this total.
-Not a lot you may say when the population is close to three hundred million, but now add twenty to thirty family and friends to each patient, and the number increases vastly.
+Not a lot you may say when the population is over three hundred million, but now add twenty to thirty family and friends to each patient, and the number increases vastly.

-Every day between 16 and 17 people die whilst waiting for a transplant.
+Every day 20 people die whilst waiting for a transplant.
 Again you may say not a lot – but in the average mans’ lifetime the death toll is 1,980,160 – almost two million people.
 Ladies and gentlemen you can help.
 By donating your vital organs after you have passed away you can save lives.

 For the more sentimental of you, of the 79,000 patients waiting for a transplant, over 10 per cent of these are children under 18 years of age.